mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/language_extensions.md

 > ^^com.mbeddr.mpsutil.suppresswarning^^

 This language allows attaching an annotation to nodes to disable all or certain type system warnings by invoking the intention `Toggle Suppress Warnings`.
-There are different kinds of warnings that can be suppressed:
+Different kinds of warnings can be suppressed:

 - [all](http://127.0.0.1:63320/node?ref=r%3Ad5deda81-7a35-4c2b-bda1-1fdc1db99e3b%28com.mbeddr.mpsutil.suppresswarning.structure%29%2F9116320848000879251): suppress all warnings